 - Seeds – If you are new to vegetable gardening, my seed shopping method can help take the overwhelm out of getting started.
 This post on where to buy heirloom seeds shares my favorite resources to find seeds.
 I have also put together my MUST grow garden list to give inspiration for your own garden.
 For those who are more experienced gardeners, check out this complete guide to seed saving.
 Also, the best methods for successful pollination when saving seeds to become more self-sufficient when it comes time to source more seeds.

 - Seed Starting Containers – Think outside the box for this one if you want to save money.
 You can go to your local big-box store and find lots of growing products on the shelf.
 There are great options out there, but I’ve found with a little imagination, I can find other options that are cheaper.
 Pro Tip: Do not forget to add drainage holes to repurposed items.

-- Colored Plastic Cups: I like the 18-ounce size Solo cups.
+- Colored Plastic Cups: My favorite purchased containers are 2.5 inch pots from Bootstrap Farmer.
+To be resourceful, I like the 18-ounce size Solo cups.
 These are big enough to hold the plant until planting time without the need to pot up.
 The smaller sizes might require transplanting as the plants grow.
 I do not recommend using foam cups.
 They may initially be cheaper, but they will not last from year to year whereas plastic cups can be reused.
 Pro Tip: If you are at a gathering where plastic cups are served, ask the host if you can ask the guests to set their used cups aside as opposed to throwing them away.
 The cups can be washed, and now you have seed starting containers for free!